AskYous/r-islaam-posts/al-Fawzaan on Negating Names and Attributes of Allaah.md

 > **"Allah is He Who created you in (a state of) weakness, then gave you strength after weakness, then after strength gave (you) weakness and grey hair."** - Soorat ar-Room (30:54)

 ...and so on.
 It is known that the Names and Attributes of Allah are specific to Him and are according to what befits Him, while the names and attributes of creatures are specific to them and are according to what befits them.
 It is not necessary that similarity in wordings and meanings should imply similarity in reality (true nature).
 This is due to the lack of comparability between the two.
-This is obvious , and al praise be to Allah.
+This is obvious, and all praise be to Allah.

 **3.** One who does not possess Perfect Attributes is not fit to be the God of the universe.
 This is why Ibrahim said to his father: